Xi'an Y-20

-The Xi'an Y-20 Kunpeng (运-20 鲲鹏 (Yùn-20 Kūnpéng, Transport-20 Kunpeng)) is a large military transport aircraft that was developed by the Xi'an Aircraft Industrial Corporation for the People's Republic of China (PRC).
+The Xi'an Y-20 Kunpeng (运-20 鲲鹏 (Yùn-20 Kūnpéng, Transport-20 Kunpeng)) is a large four-engine military transport aircraft that was developed by the Xi'an Aircraft Industrial Corporation for the People's Liberation Army Air Force of China.

 While the official series name of the aircraft is Kunpeng, a mythical giant fish-bird from the Taoist classic Zhuangzi, it is nicknamed "Chubby Girl" (胖妞 (Pàng niū)) in the Chinese aviation industry because its fuselage is much wider than aircraft previously developed in China.

-As of 2013, a single Xi'an Y-20 aircraft cost $160 million.
-The Y-20 is regarded as a competitor to the Boeing C-17 Globemaster III, which had a unit cost of approximately $340 million as of 2022.